paulshamrat/230704_CerS/README.md

 Overall, this simulation provides insights into the dynamics and behavior of ceramide synthase 1 and 2 over a 5ns timeframe, aiding in the understanding of their role in lipid synthesis and cellular processes.

-DATA: Human CerS three-dimensional models are available at [https://alphafold.ebi.ac.uk/] under the following UniProt accession codes: CerS1 and P27544; CerS2
+DATA: Human CerS three-dimensional models are available at [https://alphafold.ebi.ac.uk/] under the following UniProt accession codes: CerS1, P27544; CerS2, Q96G23.

 ## Fundamental Dynamics Analysis